Tragedy Spring: Mormons in Alta California

 The Battalion members were discharged in July 1847, after which the members broke into various groups–some reenlisted and others made plans to travel east and rejoin their families and fellow church members.
 Near Donner Pass, this returning group encountered a messenger from Brigham Young, who asked any former Battalion members without adequate supplies to remain in California for a season, to earn wages and purchase supplies, then to come on to Salt Lake City.
-About half the group turned back and went in the employe of John Sutter, while the other half continued on to the new settlement of Salt Lake City.
+About half the group turned back and went in the employ of John Sutter, while the other half continued on to Salt Lake City.
 While employed by Sutter, some were assigned tasks at Sutter's Fort and others were sent into the mountains to build Sutter's Mill.
 Several ex-Battalion members were present when gold was discovered at the mill site in January 1848, kicking off the California gold rush.
 Following the discovery, the Mormons would spend their time off mining for gold.

 Return east

 On March 1, 1848, the employment contract with Sutter expired and the ex-Battalion members began to make plans to head east, as they had stayed a season as requested by Young.
-On May 1, an advanced group under the command of Daniel Browett, set out to find an alternative route over the Sierra Nevada mountains, as they planned to avoid crossing at Donner Pass.
+On May 1, an advance group under the command of Daniel Browett, set out to find an alternative route over the Sierra Nevada mountains, as they planned to avoid crossing at Donner Pass.
 They found the snow still piled too high and decided to put off travel for several weeks.
 They spent these weeks panning for gold and obtaining additional supplies.
 A meeting place was established, called Pleasant Valley, where those Mormons in California wishing to travel to Salt Lake City could gather.
 Throughout the month of June, a number of different Mormon groups, including some who had arrived on the Brooklyn in 1846, gathered in Pleasant Valley.
 During the gathering, they continued to mine for gold, a venture in which they found much success.

 On June 25, 1848, Daniel Browett again set out to scout a trail, accompanied by Ezra H. Allen and Henderson Cox.
 Each of the scouts had their riding animal, a pack mule, their army-issued muskets, along with the gold they had discovered.
 Journals kept by those still gathering at Pleasant Valley record that many tried to persuade the three men to remain and travel with the larger group, but the scouts were anxious to start and promised to wait for the main party further up in the mountains.

 On July 3, the main company moved out of Pleasant Valley.
-The following day, they camped in a meadow they called Sly Park, here, growing more concerned about the wellbeing of the three scouts, ten men were sent out to search for them.
+The following day, they camped in a meadow they called Sly Park, here, growing concerned about the wellbeing of the three scouts, ten men were sent out to search for them.
 Several days later, the search party returned with no success and the party moved on from Sly Park.